-Pharmaceutical & Medicinal Chemistry- II
+Pharmaceutical & Medicinal Chemistry-II

 This course describes the medicinal chemistry of centrally acting drugs that includes opiate analgesics, nonsteroidal anti-inflammatory agents analgesic-antipyretics, sedatives-hypnotics, antiepileptics, general anesthetics, psychotherapeutic drugs, antiparkinsonian and skeletal muscle relaxant.
 It also describes the drugs that affect neuronal transmission as local anesthetics.
-In this course student will gain knowledge about how the structure of a drug relates to its physicochemical properties, pharmacological activity and metabolism.
+In this course student will gain knowledge about how the structure of a drug relates to its physicochemical properties, intermolecular drug-receptor interactions leads to pharmacological activity and metabolism.
 Students will also gain knowledge and skills about drug designing, synthesis and analysis of different classes of medicinal agents.